almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

       "do_sample": false
     }
   }'
+{
-{"Result":" Cloud computing is a service that allows users to access data and services from a central location."}
+  "Result":" Cloud computing is a service that allows users to access data and services from a central location."
+}
 ```

 ## Final Thoughts